 HoJo Anaheim Amenities & Perks

 As for dining, there’s no restaurant on-site but there are plenty of eating choices nearby.
-The closest is Mimi’s Bistro & Bakery, a casual sit down restaurant with French inspired cuisine.
+The closest is Mimi’s Bistro & Bakery, a casual sit down restaurant with French inspired cuisine and a very family-friendly vibe.

 Just a few steps beyond that is a Panera Bread location, which is perfectly positioned for a quick breakfast stop on the walk to the parks.
 There’s also a McDonald’s on the way to the parks as well.
 Within a 5-10 minute walk on that same block, there are quite a few other kid-friendly restaurants, from Denny’s to IHOP to the Pizza Press.